...

 19%

-19% received cocaine treatment in residential or inpatient settings, and 6% received treatment in other settings, such as detoxification facilities that provide medication-assisted treatment.
+Nineteen percent of people got cocaine treatment in residential or inpatient settings.
+Six percent received treatment in other places, like detox facilities that offer medication-assisted treatment.

 Source: SAMHSA